MicrosoftDocs/Devices-docs/surface/surface-dock2-wmi.md

 ms.author: hachidan
 ms.topic: how-to
 ms.date: 10/12/2020
-ms.reviewer: hachidan
+ms.reviewer: dashap
 manager: frankbu
 appliesto:
 - Windows 10
 - Windows 11
 ---

-# Manage Surface Dock 2 with WMI
+# Manage Surface Docks with WMI

 Windows Management Instrumentation (WMI) support provides a rich set of diagnostic information enabling IT admins to remotely monitor and manage the latest firmware, policy state, and related data across Surface Dock 2 devices.
 You can use WMI with Windows PowerShell, System Center Operations Manager, and other tools.
 For more information about WMI, see [Working with WMI](/powershell/scripting/learn/ps101/07-working-with-wmi?&preserve-view=true).